digipolisantwerpdocumentation/snippets/assetsexpress/v1/README.md

 The Digital Assets Express API provides a simplified API to access the Digital Assets engine.

-These code snippets and console app show how to upload, get and delete a file using the Digital Assets Express API.
+These code snippets show how to upload, get and delete a file using the Digital Assets Express API.

 ## Links